MelonKony/millmint/site/factbook/society/industry/state/post.md

 Read more: *[The Postmistress of Vekllei](/posts/2021-02-02-postmistress/)*
 {{</note>}}

-Commonwealth Post is a constituent corporation of the {{<link/bureau-of-post>}}, which is part of the federal {{<link/ministry-of-culture>}}.
+Commonwealth Post is a constituent corporation of the [[Bureau of Post and Telecommunications]], which is part of the federal [[Ministry of Culture]].
 As is typical of state monopolies in Vekllei, the Post is vertically integrated, and the majority of its contract work is consolidated directly into its organisation.

 The Post has two offices of administration: the General Office and the Office of the Postmistress, which are responsible for daily operations and interdepartmental administration respectively.